SirWumpus/post4/README.md

 - - -
 ### ( ccc)
 ( `ccc<paren>` -- ) immediate
-Parse and ignore characters up to the closing right parenthesis.
+Parse and ignore characters up to the closing right parenthesis, which an empty string or span multiple lines.

 - - -